finncatling/lap-risk/README.md

 # lap-risk

-Modelling mortality risk in emergency laparotomy, using data from the NELA
+Modelling mortality risk in emergency laparotomy, using data from the NELA.

 ## Install

-We manage dependencies with [pipenv](https://pipenv-fork.readthedocs.io/en/latest/).
+This codebase is written in Python 3.8.6.
+We manage dependencies with pipenv.
+You'll need to [install Python and pip](https://pipenv-fork.readthedocs.io/en/latest/install.html#make-sure-you-ve-got-python-pip), then [install pipenv](https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv) in order to get started.

 If working in the Imperial BDAU, pipenv isn't in path.
 We can define a convenient alias for it in this case: